KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

   - function
 ---

 We can do awesome things with Sass.
 It really pushes CSS to an upper level.
 More than that, it is so much fun to make Sass mixins and functions.
-Everytime I do something new, I'm like “whoaaa” even if it's a useless thing.
+Everytime I do something new, I’m like “whoaaa” even if it’s a useless thing.

 Mixins are usually quite easy to deal with.
 Functions are a little more underground in Sass.
 So what if we go through a couple of functions (including useless ones) to see how we can build an efficient ones?

 ## Strip unit function

-If you build mixins or just like to play around the syntax, you may have already faced a case where you'd need to strip the unit from a number.
+If you build mixins or just like to play around the syntax, you may have already faced a case where you’d need to strip the unit from a number.
 This is not very complicated:

 ```scss
 @function strip-unit($value) {